 Step 2: Study the educational requirements

 A significant part of becoming a licensed contractor is having the right education requirements met before applying for a license to do work in your state.
-The first milestone is earning a high school diploma or its equivalent.
+You’ll first need a high school diploma or it’s equivalent to become a licensed contractor.
 Classes throughout high school that are focused on algebra, drafting, or geometry are most helpful in pursuing further education in the construction field.
 Above and beyond a high school diploma, the following education requirements are often necessary to make yourself the most marketable to prospective customers.

 Degree level and field